Seema-Devi/Seema-Devi/README.md

 - 👯 I’m looking to collaborate on projects that involve building scalable and efficient web applications.

-- 💬 I know bit about JavaScript, Node.js, MongoDB, Agile Methodologies, or anything related to full-stack development.
+- 💬 I know about JavaScript, Node.js, MongoDB, Agile Methodologies, or anything related to full-stack development.

 - 📫 How to reach me: Seema.panwar09@gmail.com